vonfalk/storm-javavis/doc/01-Storm/07-Standard_library.md

 * Byte - unsigned 8-bit integer.
 * Int - signed 32-bit integer.
 * Nat - unsigned 32-bit integer.
+* Float - single-precision floating point number (32-bit).

 More types are planned (changes may be introduced):

 * Long - signed 64-bit integer.
 * Word - unsigned 64-bit integer.
-* Float - floating point number.
-* Double - double-precision floating point number.
+* Double - double-precision floating point number (64-bit).

 All types in storm have a fixed size across all platforms.
 Values may still be promoted during calculations, so do not rely on overflow semantics.
 At the moment, the compiler does not optimize as